 All programs are values based, and in every school students, parents and staff work collaboratively to create successful experiences that advance the social, emotional, physical and intellectual growth of children entrusted to our care.

 Full and half-day Kindergarten

-All of our schools offer the regular half-day Kindergarten program.
-Several of our schools also offer full-day programs.
-Some offer full-day programs on alternating days, where students attend every other day.
-This program offers the same number of hours as the regular half-day program.
-Other schools offer the full-day, every-day option, where students attend school every day for the full day.
-Please note, however, that since Alberta Education funds only the regular program, families must pay extra for the full-day, every-day option.
+All of our schools offer the regular half-day Kindergarten program as well as full-day programs.
+Please note, however, that since Alberta Education funds only the regular program, families must pay extra for the full-day option.
 Full-day programs are offered pending sufficient registrations.

 What parents need to know about Kindergarten